-Following your assessment, our Housing Standards and Adaptations Team will determine whether the work you want to carry out is reasonable and practical.
+Following your assessment, our Healthy and Sustainable Homes Service team will determine whether the work you want to carry out is reasonable and practical.
 Based on the outcome, we may be able to help with the cost and installation.

 There are 2 types of home adaptations:

 - minor adaptations which include rails, half-steps, door entry systems